How to Relieve Tennis Elbow Pain with Foam Rolling

 Should you foam roll tendonitis?

-Yes, you should foam roll the body parts above and below the injured joint.
-But you should never foam roll the inflamed tendons or joint directly as this will cause extreme pain and prolong your recovery time.
+It would be best to foam roll the body parts above and below the injured joint.
+But it would be best never to foam roll the inflamed tendons or joints directly, as this will cause extreme, burning elbow pain and prolong your recovery time.

 What movements should I avoid with tennis elbow?

 Avoid any movements that place undue strain on your elbow and wrist.
-This obviously includes the movements that caused the injury as well as any other athletic movements such as pull-ups, pushups, bench press, and dumbbell curls.
-You should also avoid excessive writing, cooking, using hand tools, and sewing.
+This includes the movements that caused the injury and any other athletic movements such as pull-ups, pushups, bench presses, and dumbbell curls.
+Avoid excessive writing, cooking, using hand tools, and sewing.